Qualifications without college

 Riding is a risk sport – we are all aware of that.
 People fall off and accidents happen.
 Today everyone wants compensation, and for that you need to have someone to blame for your accident.
 The person in charge of the lesson or doing the training is usually the person you look to.
 Some who teach without qualifications say that they have public liability insurance and that is enough – but when it comes to a claim it definitely isn’t.

-Many of our students are using Lingfield courses (**see below for suitable course) to gain the majority of the theory knowledge for the BHS professional qualifications whilst at the same time using a local equestrian centre to gain the practical skills – drop us an email and we will explain how – or read on.
+Many of our students are using Lingfield courses (**see below for suitable course) to gain the majority of the theory knowledge for the ABRS UKCC professional qualifications or the BHS professional qualifications whilst at the same time using a local equestrian centre to gain the practical skills – drop us an email and we will explain how – or read on.

-HERE IS HOW: Check the syllabus on the BHS website and view all local BHS approved riding schools (look for instance at the ‘enjoy riding’ section of the BHS site).
+- Check the syllabus for BHS exams on the BHS website and view all local BHS approved riding schools (look for instance at the ‘enjoy riding’ section of the BHS site).
 Look specifically for schools which offer ‘training’ for the BHS Stages exams Search out the riding stables / equestrian centres with decent websites and qualified staff.

 We suggest you avoid the colleges – they probably want you to attend full time or will be too structured for the sort of part time training that you are looking for at this stage.

 If you are lucky you may find a good riding centre within 30 or 45 minutes drive of your home, but be aware that for decent training it is not unusual to have to travel for over an hour to find a suitable training yard.